Mahmoud-Abdelwahab/Xische-Task/README.md

 - I used two different  ui models  for list and details to ensure separation of concerns
 - Tried to apply solid  as much as i could
 - Any module need to use realm or network service it needs to create protocol to use it throught protocols ... and realm manager, network service implements this protocol
+- app free from memeory leaks i tested it using XCode instruments leak tool